BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

     It should be lightweight.

-3. Install Reflx-DOM via the Nix package manager, specifically by installing [Reflex Platform](https://github.com/reflex-frp/reflex-platform).
+3. Install Reflex-DOM via the Nix package manager, specifically by installing [Reflex Platform](https://github.com/reflex-frp/reflex-platform).

     Make sure to activate the nix caches as instructed so it would take at most a couple of hours rather than at least an entire day, and so that it wouldn't take up more space with all the intermediate compilation files.
 Even then, you will still need at least 20 (twenty) GB of disk space free.